thruthesky/firelibrary-app/README.md

 * Somehow if `/settings/admin.email` is already set, but `/settings/installed` is not set, then you may need to install.
   You will only need to set `/settings/installed`.
 If you are going to set admin email when it is already exists, you get permission error on installation.

+## File Upload

+* File is uploaded on
+ * for files - `firelibrary/{domain}/{user-uid}/{post-document-id}/{files}`.
+ * for comments - `firelibrary/{domain}/{user-uid}/{post-document-id}/comments/{comment-document-id}/{files}`.

+* We don't generate thumbnails because
+ * It's not easy to do it.
+  * There is no way to use thumbnail right after upload.
+You have to wait until `functions` generates.
+  * Image files will be uploaded and thumbnails generated before post/comment created.
+    This makes difficult to update thumbnails onto post/comment.
+    There are many possible senario but it isn't worthy because Images without thumbnails are just fine.

+* @see `todo file upload` to see more to do.